 Sample Amount: Send 50 g of dried and ground sample.
 The maximum unground sample size is one (1) large grocery bag.

 Feed Preparation: Oven-dry samples at 55-60°C for 24 hours.
 Grind to pass through a 40 mesh screen.
-The maximum unground sample size is one (1) large #56 grocery bag.
+HOWEVER, for methods 640 & 650, the grind must be larger and pass through an 18 mesh screen The maximum unground sample size is one (1) large #56 grocery bag.

 Sample Amount: Submit 20 g of dried and ground sample.
 For extracts/solutions, five (5) mL per element is required.